 Aubrey McClendon, CEO of Chesapeake Energy says he didn’t see a lot of love in the City of Brotherly Love as he entered the Marcellus Shale Conference in downtown Philadelphia on Wedesday.
 Several hundred activists were protesting the environmental impacts of natural gas outside the Pennsylvania Convention Center.

 But McClendon says they’ve got their facts wrong.
 He says he’s glad to be inside the Pennsylvania Convention Center with the “factivists” and not outside with the “fractivists.”

-McClendon is telling the luncheon crowd that natural gas brings jobs, and has little harmful effects on the environment.
-With a powerpoint presentation, he’s outlining his own facts.
-Chesapeake has fracked 16,000 wells and he says critics can point to only one or two instances of groundwater contamination in the entire history of gas drilling.
+McClendon told the luncheon crowd that natural gas brings jobs, and has little harmful effects on the environment.
+With a powerpoint presentation, he outlined his own facts.
+Chesapeake fracked 16,000 wells and he says critics can point to only one or two instances of groundwater contamination in the entire history of gas drilling.
 McClendon says only a couple dozen homeowners in northeast Pennsylvania have suffered from methane migration.
 And yet, he says, hundreds of thousands of dollars of wealth has been created in Pennsylvania.

 “What jobs have the protestors created?,” he asked.

 McClendon says the environmentalists outside live in a “fantasy land of a world without fossil fuels.”
 He’s fighting back against gas drilling critics, dismissing their claims, and saying environmentalists want to turn the clock back to a time without electricity.